Table of contents

 Best practices for measuring employee engagement

-In 2024, employee engagement in the U.S. dropped to its lowest point in a decade — a wake-up call for organizations to rethink how they’re listening to their people.
+According to Gallup’s State of the Global Workplace Report, employee engagement fell to 21% last year — a wake-up call for organizations.
 Measuring engagement isn’t just about checking a box.
 Done right, it’s how you build a workplace people want to be part of.

 Here’s how to approach it with intention: